pmccarthy/architecture/rfcs/0000-kuadrant_sub_components_configurations.md

 If a user wishes to use a different image, they can.
 Kuadrant assumes they know what they are doing but requires the user to set the change on the component directly.

-Only the sub component operator will be responsible for actioning the configurations pasted form the Kuadrant CR to the sub components CR.
+Only the sub component operator will be responsible for actioning the configurations pasted from the Kuadrant CR to the sub components CR.
 This ensure no extra changes will be required in the sub operators to meet the needs of Kuadrant.

 Status errors related to the configuration of the sub components should be reported back to the Kuadrant CR.